YANRUI121/PAMT/README.md

 - - -
 ### Website for PAMT
-To facilitate researchers with different subject backgrounds to mine the information in the heatmap, we develop a website that directly visualizes the impact of 186 pathways on all areas of WSI as heatmaps (∼300,000 highresolution images, ∼20T), available at http://222.128.10.254:18822/#/.
+To facilitate researchers with different subject backgrounds to mine the information in the heatmap, we develop a website that directly visualizes the impact of 186 pathways on all areas of WSI as heatmaps (∼300,000 high resolution images, ∼20T), available at http://222.128.10.254:18822/#/.

 Demo video (2 minutes 14 seconds): https://drive.google.com/file/d/1cR-bqkuDcx6Su5__S59iCOIvh6G7HUQO/view?usp=drive_link